 Any tract or parcel of land in common contiguous ownership at the time of the creation of this zone on December 17, 2013, subject to other normally applicable subdivision laws and regulations, may be subdivided to create up to and not more than three lots.

-Article IX

-CZ — Conservation Zone
+Article IX CZ — Conservation Zone

-5 212-50 Purpose.
+§ 212-50 Purpose.

-The purposes of the Conservation Zone are:
+A. The purposes of the Conservation Zone are:

-To preserve the outstanding natural features in the Town of Ulysses in accordance with the Town of Ulysses Comprehensive Plan (2009);
+(1) To preserve the outstanding natural features in the Town of Ulysses in accordance with the Town of Ulysses Comprehensive Plan (2009);